Mercury (film): Release

 Karthik initially tweeted Mercury would be scheduled for theatrical release on 13 April 2018, which was Friday the 13th.
 The film's theatrical trailer was launched on 7 March 2018 and drew a positive response from viewers and audiences.
 Because Mercury has no dialogue, the producers found distributing and releasing the film in different regions under the same title was easy.

 Rakshit Shetty's Paramvah Studios and Pushkar Films distributed Mercury in Karnataka, and KFC Entertainment acquired the rights to release the film in Andhra Pradesh and Telangana.
 Pen India Limited acquired the film's global rights.
 The trailer of Mercury was scheduled for release on 5 April but to show solidarity with the statewide bandh due to the Kaveri River water dispute, the makers postponed the trailer launch, although it was launched on 10 April by prominent celebrities.

 Mercury was released worldwide on 13 April 2018, excluding Tamil Nadu, where a strike was organised by the Tamil Film Producers Council against the digital service providers because of an increase in the Virtual Print Fee.
 A day before the film's official release date in India, Mercury was screened at the Indian Film Festival of Los Angeles.
 The same day, the makers hosted a special screening in Mumbai.

 Mercury was leaked online through pirate sites, despite not having a scheduled release in Tamil Nadu.
 Prabhu Deva and the film's cast urged fans not to watch pirated versions.
 Mercury became the first Tamil cinema release after the 48-day strike held by Producer's Council.
 The film opened to a wide release in Tamil Nadu on 20 April 2018.
-Celebrities such as Venkat Prabhu and Rajinikanth praised the film's cast and crew.